jestrade/ai-interviewer/README.md

 cp .env.example .env
 ```

-Edit the `.env` file with your configuration:
+The `.env.example` file contains all the required environment variables.
+Simply rename it to `.env` and update the values:

 ```env
 # Server Configuration